-1 Loops The goal of this exercise is to check if you understand some basic programming concepts.
-You should not implement the functions.
-What do the functions loop1, loop2, loop3 and loop4 in Figure 1 (Java/C/C++) or Figure 2 (Python) return when

-1.1 n = 4?

-1.2 n = 10?

-- 1.3 n = 1000? - 1.4 as a function of n?

-2 Recursion and Iteration A function is recursive if it calls itself.
-For instance the function f(A,n) in Figure 1 (Java/C/C++) and Figure 2 (Python) is recursive.
-Solve the following exercises.

-- 2.1 What does f(A,n) compute if A is an array of integers of length n?
-You should not implement it. - 2.2 Rewrite f(A,n) to be iterative, i.e. make a function that computes the same as f(A,n) but without calling itself.

-3 Introduction to CodeJudge and Gradescope Solve the following exercises.

-- 3.1 Go to CodeJudge and read the tutorial.
-See how to access CodeJudge on the course homepage. - 3.2 $[w^{\dagger}]$ Implement a function to add two numbers and test it in CodeJudge. - 3.3 Sign up for Gradescope to be ready to submit written mandatory assignments.
-See how to access Gradescope on the course homepage.

-4 [†] Christmas Presents The three siblings Anna, Laura, and Oscar, just got their Christmas presents.
+- 1 Loops The goal of this exercise is to check if you understand some basic programming concepts.
+Do not implement the functions.
+What do the functions loop1, loop2, loop3 and loop4 in Figure 1 (Java/C/C++) or Figure 2 (Python) return when - 1.1 n = 4? - 1.2 n = 10? - 1.3 n = 1000? - 1.4 as a function of n? - 2 Recursion and Iteration A function is recursive if it calls itself.
+For instance the function f(A,n) in Figure 1/2 is recursive.
+Solve the following exercises. - 2.1 What does f (A,n) compute if A is an array of integers of length n?
+You should not implement it. - 2.2 Rewrite f(A,n) to be iterative, ie. make a function that computes the same as f(A,n) but without calling itself. - 3 Introduction to CodeJudge Solve the following exercises. - 3.1 Go to CodeJudge and read the tutorial.
+See how to access CodeJudge on the course homepage. - 3.2 $[w^{\dagger}]$ Implement a function to add two numbers and test it in CodeJudge. - 4 [†] Christmas Presents The three siblings Anna, Laura, and Oscar, just got their Christmas presents.
 Anna gets jealous if both Laura and Oscar has more presents than her.
 Laura gets jealous if Anna has more presents than her, and Oscar gets jealous if Anna or Laura (or both) has more presents than him.